How to complete your Notice of Intended Marriage (NOIM)

 How to complete Page 4 of your NOIM

-Signatures of Party 1 & Party 2: As your celebrant I’m a qualified witness so, if we live within a reasonable distance from each other let’s chat about meeting in person to complete your NOIM together.
-Otherwise, ask a Justice of the Peace or other qualified witness then send the completed NOIM to me.
+Signatures of Party 1 & Party 2: As your celebrant I’m a qualified witness so if we live within a reasonable distance from each other, let’s chat about meeting in person to complete your NOIM together.
+Otherwise we can schedule a video chat, or you could ask a Justice of the Peace or other qualified witness then send the completed NOIM to me.

 Supporting Documents you’ll need